anon-blue/anon.blue/README.txt

 three dayskwhat this is soooooooooo. what jhappens if i write to much?

                                  what a fuck, this is a really good one!! ouch! flabergasted man.
-Can I play ?      be a bee? ti think black/yellow yellow black isn't it the same as humans? black, white, white and black???
+CafhI play ?      be a bee? ti think black/yellow yellow black isn't it the same as humans? black, white, white and black???

                                                                   fuck  younmd